re-architecture/nebula.platform/README.md

 By default IntelliJ IDEA does not automatically compile files when the application is running.
 To enable the “Compile on save” feature:

-Go to File -> Settings -> Build, Execution, Deployment -> Compiler and enable “Make project automatically” Open the Action window :
+Go to File -> Settings -> Build, Execution, Deployment -> Compiler and enable “Build project automatically” Open the Action window :
 Linux : CTRL+SHIFT+A
 Mac OSX : SHIFT+COMMAND+A